Updating

 $ sudo systemctl reboot

-Updating Red Hat build of MicroShift for non-OSTree systems such as Red Hat Enterprise Linux (RHEL) requires downloading then updating the RPMs.
-For patch releases, such as 4.16.1 to 4.16.2, download and update the RPMs.
-For minor-version release updates, add the step of enabling the update repository using your subscription manager.
+Updating Red Hat build of MicroShift for non-image-based Red Hat Enterprise Linux (RHEL) systems requires updating the RPMs.
+For patch releases, such as 4.16.1 to 4.16.2, simply update the RPMs.
+For minor-version release updates, add the step of enabling the update repository by using your subscription manager.

 Note